Pediatric Orthopaedic Research

 POSNA 2021 Conference

-Stanford Medicine will be presenting the following topics:
+Stanford Medicine presented the following topics:

 - Clubfoot Activity, Recurrence & Exercise (CARES): A Pilot Study (Dr. Steven Frick)